lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 # Rule IDs for fragmentation

 Different Rule IDs may be used for different aspects of fragmentation functionality as per this document.
 A summary of such Rule IDs follows:

-   o  A fragment, and the reliability option in use for the IPv6 datagram being carried:
+   *  A fragment, and the reliability option in use for the IPv6 datagram being carried:
-      -  No ACK
+     *  No ACK
-      -  Window mode - ACK on error.
+     *  Window mode - ACK on error.
 A specific Rule ID may be used for each supported window size.
-      -  Window mode - ACK “always”.
-A specific Rule ID may be used for each supported window size. o  An ACK message o  An abort message
+     *  Window mode - ACK “always”.
+A specific Rule ID may be used for each supported window size.

+   *  An ACK message

+   *  An abort message
-      - ABORT_TX
+     * ABORT_TX
-      - ABORT_RX
+     * ABORT_RX
-      - Abort all on-going transmissions
+     * Abort all on-going transmissions

 # Note